 Which ideas/topics are included?
 More importantly, which are excluded?
 Who should participate?

 Perform necessary research, develop discussion materials, and schedule sessions.

 We will facilitate dynamic group sessions over a period of 1-2 days that will define the elements of strategy

-Document the strategy using a simple and lightweight notation technique
+Document the strategy using a simple and lightweight notation technique for clarity and focus

 Review results, refine where needed, and begin sharing and communicating with stakeholders

-The real key to realizing strategy is using it to measure achievements
+The real key to realizing strategy is using it to measure achievements for accountability